kaushlendra277/spring-boot-security-basic/readme.md

 			;
 		*/

-		// way 4 - using jdbc authentication with configured schema(schema.sql) and configured users(data.sql)
+		// way 4 - using in-memory database  and jdbc  authentication with configured schema(schema.sql) and configured users(data.sql)
 		// where we have pre existing user table not the default spring sec table
-		// in case of any confusion refer notes auth
+		// in case of any confusion refer notes
+		/*
+		auth
 			.jdbcAuthentication() // jdbc authentication
 			.dataSource(dataSource)